GDC is a time for many game developers to show their stuff, each vying for media and consumer attention in the last big press period before E3.

 Aside from the new Mark and Execute feature that appears in the console game, Splinter Cell Conviction has the new Last Known Position feature.
 When the player breaks the line of sight of an alerted guard, the screen will show a silhouette of where the enemy thinks Fisher is.
 This creates great opportunities to flank your enemies or use misdirection in your attacks.
 The strategies of Splinter Cell Conviction have real potential for depth and variety—already this title looks like more than your typical third-person shooter on your iPhone.

-Though our Zombie Week was last week, Gameloft still provides some fresh meat to zombie fans.
+Zombie Week was last week, Gameloft still provides some fresh meat to zombie fans.
 In Zombie Infection, you’ll play as either a journalist or a cameraman who are sent to a remote African village to understand the political unrest that has swept the southern half of the continent.
 In practicality this means you’ll be fighting hordes of zombies: Zombie people, zombie lions, zombie crocodiles.
 You get the idea.

 Zombie Infection features intense combat against a horde of infected locales, a plot involving an evil corporation, two protagonists (one of each gender) and an over-the-shoulder third person shooting mechanic.
 (Man, this seems all so familiar somehow.)